-I understand that failure to comply with driving/parking r driving privileges, my parking fee is non-refundable and/any violations.
+regulations will result in suspension or revocation of my driving vehicle being towed at the owner's expense for any violations .

 Print name

-Signed Date
+SignedStudent Name Date

 Student Name

-nces for violating the regulations which are stated tand that if my child violates these regulations my
+parking/driving regulations and consequences for handbook, with my child.
+I understand that if n on Ground High School.
+I will review the High School or violating the regulations which are stated in the student my child violates these regulations my child's right to bended or revoked and the parking fee will be non-

 Print nameParent/Guardian

-Parent/Guardian
+SignedParent/ Guardian Date

-Signed Parent/ Guardian Date
+Parent/ Guardian

 Name of Student Driver: Grade: DOB:

 Driver's license number: Date obtained driver's license

 Name of car owner: Relationship

 Address of car owner:

 Make of car:#1 Make of car:#2

 Model of car Model of car

 Marker plate# Marker plate#

 Color of car:#1 Color of car:#2

-Year: Insurance Company:
+Year: Insurance Company: Year: Insurance Company: